View full details in the curriculum handbook

-The Independent School Postgraduate Certificate in Education has been developed in close consultation with the Headmasters’ and Headmistresses’ Conference (HMC).
+The Independent Postgraduate Certificate in Education for Independent Schools and Academies has been developed in close consultation with the Headmasters’ and Headmistresses’ Conference (HMC).
 Since 2002 it has been offering teachers in the independent sector, who have not undergone a period of formal teacher training, the opportunity to participate in a structured programme of professional development.
-This course is for Primary, Prep schools and Senior Schools.
+This course is for those teaching in Primary, Preparatory and Senior Schools, as well as all Academies.

-This course is widely recognised and will qualify trainees to teach in the independent sector, schools in Scotland and many Academies in England.
-But if you would prefer to qualify with QTS, and you teach in a school in England, please look at either our Primary Prep or Secondary PGCE with QTS courses.
+If you would prefer to qualify with QTS and you teach in a school in England, please look at either our Primary, Prep or Secondary PGCE with QTS courses.

 How does this differ from the PGCE with QTS?

 It does not require a second school placement, and there is no requirement to attend an interview or to undertake professional skills assessments.
-You can have a fewer teaching hours on your timetable than is required for QTS.
+You can have fewer teaching hours on your timetable than is required for QTS.
 In addition, you do not need to teach across two key stages – which is a requirement of QTS.